pass-me-dachips/gce/README.md

 GCE is designed to be portable across various platforms, including Android, Linux, Windows (experimental), and macOS (experimental).
 The platform-specific installation ensures that GCE runs optimally on each operating system.

-### Fast and Efficient

-GCE's backend, written in Node.js and wrapped in a Nim binary, ensures fast startup times and efficient performance.
-This design eliminates the overhead associated with traditional npm global installations, making GCE a lightweight and responsive environment.

 ### Customization and Flexibility